 - Human Anatomy and Physiology with Lab

-Nursing Cognates are support courses for the major that are required for the BSN degree, and must be completed at a community college or other accredited institution.
-All cognate coursework must be completed before the last term of the RN-BSN program.
+Cognates are support courses for the major that are required for the BSN degree, and may be completed at a North Carolina Community College or other accredited institution.

 - Human Anatomy & Physiology* if not taken as part of the Required Core (8 SH)

 - Microbiology w/lab (4 SH)